Myth 1: The Interest Rate Determines the True Cost of the Mortgage

 When applying jointly for a mortgage the lender pulls both of your credit scores from each of the three credit reporting agencies.
 The lowest score of the middle set will then be used to determine your mortgage interest rate.

-Many potential homebuyers fear the down payment because they believe you need to put down 10, 15, or even 20% in order to qualify for a mortgage.
-The truth is there are programs that offer financing with as little as 0-3.5% down.
+Many potential homebuyers fear the down payment because they believe you need to put down 10, 15, or even 20% down in order to qualify for a mortgage.
+The truth is there are programs that offer financing as low as 0-3.5% down.
+Talk to your loan officer about low down payment mortgage options.

 Thanks to the Home Affordable Refinance Program (HARP) underwater homeowners who have a loan backed by Fannie Mae or Freddie Mac may qualify for a refinance.